-Because the proposed site contained municipal waste and required a lengthy approval process, work began about one year ago to assess the scope of remediation required for any redevelopment to commence.
+Because the proposed site contains municipal waste and required a lengthy approval process, work began about one year ago to assess the scope of remediation required for any redevelopment to commence.
 The City and the University retained consultants to do testing and prepared estimates for site remediation.
-It became apparent that the scope and cost of the work was greater than the City or University could afford without assistance.
-Other sources of external funding are expected to provide the balance of the project budget.
-It is important to note that if remediation is done for the area under the pool only, costs will be higher than the share identified below, as a much larger barrier wall will be required.
+It became apparent that the scope and cost of the work was greater than the City or University could afford without some external funding.
+It is important to note that it is not practical nor cost effective in the long run to consider remediation for the area only under the pool.